bradgessler/timebomb/README.md

 If one went off, `timebomb` will return with a non-zero error code and details on the exceeded thresholds.
 If nothing went off then it will exit with 0.
 This is what you'd run on a CI server job.

+If a bomb goes off, you can bump it by running:

+    $ timebomb bump -d "2 weeks from now"

+and it will automatically bump any timebombs that have exploded by the amount you've specified.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.